ThakshilaJayathilake/PizzaManager/README.md

 # Pizza Manager
 ## - Billing & Item Management System

 This project is a Billing & Item Management system for a Pizza Shop.
 It allows the shop to manage items (e.g., pizzas, toppings, beverages) and create invoices for customers.
-The system includes CRUD operations for both items and invoices.
+The system includes CRUD operations for both items and invoices, along with a React frontend for a dynamic user experience..

 ## Features
 - Add, update, and delete items in the menu (Pizza, Toppings, Beverages).